Ausiarm/T2A2-marketplace/docs/README.md

 ## Third Party Services
 - Heroku
-    - Used for live deployment due to ease of access as well as ability to deploy for free while under a certain amount of data usage.
+    - An online hosting service that has a range of packages for everyone from students up to enterprise businesses.
+Based off the needs of the project, a user may choose to opt for any one of heroku's possible options for deployment.
+In addition to offering hosting services, heroku has a quick and easy guide in their documentation that will help and first timer quickly understand how to deploy a development project to a live state.
+Used for live deployment due to ease of access as well as ability to deploy for free while under a certain amount of data usage.
 - Amazon S3
     - Amazon's cloud storage for images/media proved to be very helpful for storing uploaded photos outside of the application so that load times would not become extraneous in the event of high traffic and usage of the site.
 - Stripe
     - Stripe's easy to integrate functionality, along with its free use proved to be the perfect tool for implementing a payment service.
 Additionally, it allows for much safer interaction with user's private payment information that could potentially be handled poorly in the event that an application was attempting to store it on the back-end.
+Through interaction with the api key provided by Stripe website can access the sensitive information that is passed through Stripe in order to present a purchaser with appropriate information while also being sure to have that information guarded with high levels of encryption.
 - Ultrahook
-    - Ultrahook served as the free service that allowed for the creation of a webhook that would catch user information and route it to the server so that the application could effectively integrate with stripe and be able to process user receipts as well as allowing payments to be properly processed.
+    - Ultrahook served as the free service that allowed for the creation of a webhook that would catch user information and route it to the server when specified for a checkout.session.completed instance.
+By doing this the application could effectively integrate with Stripe and be able to process user receipts as well as allowing payments to be properly processed.
 - Github
     - Github served for version control throughout the process of developing the app.
 As is the case with all other projects, version control proved critical when the application broke and changes were impossible to rectify.
 - Trello